29 November 2025

 It's amazing all the villages through here.
 People are spread throughout, everywhere.

 I think this is about the hardest ride I can remember doing.
-It started on bitumen, hard dirt, then fine deep dirt, hard to keep control.
-Going was slow.
-I ended up pushing the bike for a bit.
-Saw a peacock 2 times.
+It started on bitumen, followed by hard dirt.

 Doing a left right from the 105 to the SH9, there is rubbish just everywhere along and around the river, big piles of plastic.
 The town asking the road had many small shops, the owners taking up a lot of space.
 I've got to go in one time but I can't speak the language so it'd be even more awkward.